kneasle/kneasle.github.io/content/drafts/unicycling-vs-walking/index.md

 Shortly after learning to ride a bike, bro and I learned to ride a unicycle.
 After all, once you've learned to ride one vehicle you may as well keep going.
-And five-year-olds are pretty bouncy and with shin/elbow pads don't really get hurt if they fall over.
-We got a truly adorably small unicycle (TODO: Add picture) and just tried and tried until we could ride the thing.
+And five-year-olds are pretty bouncy and with some knee/elbow pads don't really get hurt if they fall over.
+We got a truly adorably small unicycle and just tried and tried until we could ride the thing.

-I've been able to ride a unicycle for the better part of twenty years and, over that period, I have accrued a seriously large number of hours of practice.
+I've been able to ride a unicycle for the better part of twenty years and, over that period, I have accrued many many hours of practice.
 And, as the old adage goes, 'practice makes perfect' - if you practice anything enough, _it will feel easy_.
 My brother and I can now just get on a unicycle and ride it with little to no trouble.